mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 start with the following prompt:

 > I know that casts in Java are pretty cheap, since JVM implementations go at great lengths to make them as performant
 > as possible.
-Still, even cheap operations might add up, if executed in large enough numbers.
-Given the fact that Java
+However, even cheap operations add up when executed in large enough numbers.
+Because Java
 > collections are operating on plain `Object` references, with implicit casts being inserted by the compiler as needed,
 > typical Java programs contain far more casts than meets the eye.
+>
-So, to make this more concrete, I'm wondering how much casting
+> To make this more concrete, I'm wondering how much casting
 > overhead is involved when iterating over an `ArrayList<Integer>`.
 Is it always negligible, or can it have a significant impact
 > in tight loops?
 >
-> Please don't answer my questions directly: Instead, I would like you to generate a JMH benchmark class, that shines some light
+> **Please don't answer my questions directly.** Instead, I would like you to generate a JMH benchmark class to shed some light
 > on this topic.
-The benchmark should be small and finish in less than 1 minute.
-Adding some comments to the source code as to
+The benchmark should be small and finish in less than a minute.
+Adding some comments to the source code to
-> how to interpret the results would be a bonus, but please try to be verbose.
+> help interpret the results would be a bonus, but please be concise.
 Also, please restrict your answer to the JMH
-> benchmark class and note that I don't need instructions about how to run it.
-I will execute the benchmark, and send you the
+> benchmark class only; I don't need instructions on how to run it.
+I'll execute the benchmark and share the
-> results, so that we can look into it together.
+> results so we can analyze them together.

 I would then run the benchmark, and respond with